-The best months to visit Oman are March, April, September and October when the days are largely warm and dry, with temperatures averaging between 26 and 35°C .
-January-March is slightly cooler and you are more likely to experience occasional rainfall.
+The best months to visit Oman are March, April, September and October when the days are largely warm and dry, with temperatures averaging between 26 and 35°C. January to March is slightly cooler and you are more likely to experience occasional rainfall.
 During the summer months it becomes very hot and humid – so much so that many hotels close a number of their outdoor restaurants and bars.

 Oman holiday highlights

-Separated by the rest of Oman by the United Arab Emirates, Musandam is perfect for those seeking a little adventure as you try out rock climbing, canyoning, hiking, sea kayaking and scuba diving.
+Separated by the rest of Oman by the United Arab Emirates, Musandam is perfect for those seeking even more adventure; rock climbing, canyoning, hiking, sea kayaking and scuba diving.
+Alternatively, opt for a more sedate experience with a cruise on a traditional dhow cruise around the stunning Musandam khors (fjords) and try to spot the bottlenose and spinner dolphins that frequent these waters.
 You can reach the capital city of Khasab by a flight from Muscat or by road from the United Arab Emirates.
-Alternatively, those looking for a more sedate experience can enjoy a cruise on a traditional dhow cruise or a sunset cruise around the stunning Musandam khors (fjords) and try to spot the bottlenose and spinner dolphins that frequent these waters.

 Recommended Oman Hotels

 3 nights, Room & Breakfast, 04 May '20

 3 nights, Room & Breakfast, 08 Jun '20

 3 nights, Dinner & Breakfast, 12 Jan '20